What is Accessify Wiki?

 How are fixes applied?

-I envision these being used as the basis for browser add-ons/extensions.
+In the future, I envision these being used as the basis for browser add-ons/extensions.

 The initial phase of Accessify Wiki was a frenetic period of development and testing.
 Since then I’ve had conversations, but never moved on to the next stages.

 I would love to conduct a pilot study to test the efficacy of the prototype system(s) with real users, and with assistive technologies.